B. A. Johnson is an avid student of history. He endeavors to provide detailed and carefully documented histories of the Christian church.

 As mentioned before, the Elders were appointed to provide leadership and guidance to the local churches in the absence of the Apostles.
-As the number of Apostles dwindled and those who remained knew their time was short, they entrusted care of the churches fully in the hands of these Elders, admonishing them to remember the doctrine they had been taught and to hold fast to it in the face of new trials and innovative heresies6.
+As the number of Apostles dwindled and those who remained knew their time was short, they entrusted the care of the churches fully to the hands of these Elders, admonishing them to remember the doctrine they had been taught and to hold fast to it in the face of new trials and innovative heresies6.

-The duties of elders were undoubtedly many and varied, but the most important of these duties were the instruction of sound doctrine7, exercising oversight over and setting an example to the congregation8, acting as a bulwark against false teachings and dissention9, and praying over those in need among the believers in their charge10.
+The duties of elders were undoubtedly many and varied, but the most important of these duties was the instruction of sound doctrine7, exercising oversight over and setting an example to the congregation8, acting as a bulwark against false teachings and dissention9, and praying over those in need among the believers in their charge10.

-Directly subordinate to the Elders was the “deacon.” (diakonos; a servant who carries out the command of another).
+Directly subordinate to the Elders was the “deacon” (diakonos; a servant who carries out the command of another).
 The deacons were tasked with assisting the Elders in their duties, which allowed them to provide better care for the flock while focusing on the most important duties of an Elder^.